MEDEA'S TV TROPES

 "Words from a ghost, soon to be your host."
 Cue Medea showing that she has been targeting Ma'at's internal organs with her Umbrakinesis.

 Psychotic Smirk: Medea's demeanour takes a chilling turn when she's granted the chance to take on particularly depraved and vicious criminals.
 Her face transforms into an unsettling smile that exudes a disturbing sense of delight.
-This expression is most prominent when Nicoletta or Laurel gives her the green light to finish off these dangerous individuals.
-The twisted pleasure that Medea derives from these missions is enough to make even the most hardened observers feel uneasy.
+You can see it most clearly when Nicoletta or Laurel give her the go-ahead to deal with these dangerous individuals.
+It’s in those moments that her face lights up with a dark, almost manic pleasure.

 Animal Espionage: Medea regularly employs butterflies—usually Urizen—as spies, watchful eyes, and intelligence gatherers.